MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-listener-overview.md

     ```

- 1. Finally, connect to the listener and SQL Server port.
-Notice you're using the underlying port SQL Server is listening on here, not the listener port.
-This scenario also succeeds.
+ 1. Finally, connect to the listener and the SQL Server port.
+Notice that in this case you're using the port SQL Server is listening on, not the listener port.
+This connection also succeeds.

     ```console
     sqlcmd -S aglistener19,50254